-Ca se Number: BZA-2025-03 Nature of Request: Canopy Setback Variance Ιn nove that we grant / deny the request for a variance based upon the following findings of fact: 1.
-That a variance from the terms of the Unified Development Ordinance will not / will be contrary to the public interest where, owing to special conditions, a literal enforcement of the provisions will, in this individual case, result in an unnecessary hardship, in that: 2.
+Ca se Number: BZA-2025-04 Nature of Request: Side Setback for Swimming Pool Ιn nove that we grant / deny the request for a variance based upon the following findings of fact: 1.
+That a variance from the terms of the Unified Development Ordinance will not / will be contrary to the public interest where, owing to special conditions, a literal enforcement of the provisions will, in this individual case result in an unnecessary hardship, in that: 2.
 That the spirit of the Unified Development Ordinance will / will not be observed, public safety and welfare secured, and substantial justice done because: 3.
 That there are extraordinary and exceptional conditions pertaining to the particular piece of property, namely: 4.
 That these conditions do not generally apply to other property in the vicinity, in that: 5.
 That because of these conditions, the application of the Unified Development Ordinance to this particular property would effectively prohibit or unreasonably restrict the utilization of the property by: 6.
 That the authorization of a variance will not / will be of substantial detriment to adjacent property or to the public good, and the character of the district will not / will be harmed by the granting of the variance, because: Gu aidelines applicable to the granting of a variance: Profitability: the fact that a property may be used more profitably if the variance is granted may not be used as the basis for granting the variance.
 Conditions: the BZA can put conditions on the granting of the variance.
+Use Variance: the BZA cannot grant a variance that would allow a use not permitted in the zoning